NUMERICAL AND STATISTICAL METHODS - 2019/0

 Methods of Teaching / Learning

-The intended learning outcomes of this module emphasise the ability to interpret and apply numerical and statistical methods over the theoretical knowledge of numerical methods and programming concepts.
+The intended learning outcomes of this module emphasize the ability to interpret and apply numerical and statistical methods over the theoretical knowledge of numerical methods and programming concepts.
 Students will gain an understanding of the main methods in computational Civil Engineering practice and be able to apply those in a programming environment.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.